 Joel: I totally agree, Forecastly has been tremendously important.
 And also, seeing that buffer, if you can continuously look at your past sales and you’re noticing trends of 10 to 15% in growth, make sure that your next order you apply that growth.

 Lenny: I totally agree that Forecastly is a really great tool to use.
 I’ve used that personally, and that’s really helped.
-But also, Fetcher has a great feature if you’re using that for your profit analytics, that also tells you how many days remain on inventory that you have left.
+But Jungle Scout’s Inventory Manager is also useful, letting you not only how much stock you need, but the best dates to order it.

 PRO TIP: Create a calendar and mark all the Chinese holidays as well as Amazon related dates like Prime Day and Black Friday and calculate from that when do I ideally want to have stock in and what’s my lead time, so you know by this date I really need to place an order so that it gets in on time.